python-kasa/python-kasa/README.md

 * [MQTT access to TP-Link devices, using python-kasa](https://github.com/flavio-fernandes/mqtt2kasa)

 ### TP-Link Tapo support

+This library has recently added a limited supported for devices that carry Tapo branding.
+That support is currently limited to the cli.
+The package `kasa.tapo` is in flux and if you use it directly you should expect it could break in future releases until this statement is removed.

+Other TAPO libraries are:

 * [PyTapo - Python library for communication with Tapo Cameras](https://github.com/JurajNyiri/pytapo)
 * [Tapo P100 (Tapo P105/P100 plugs, Tapo L510E bulbs)](https://github.com/fishbigger/TapoP100)